 When to Create a New Shared Drive?

-- Are the files of interest to most or all members of a particular project team?
+- Are the files of interest to most, or all, of the members of that project team?

 - Do the files share a consistent theme?

 If the above criteria are met it is a good idea to create a new shared drive.

 If the files belong to a large number of projects, it is better to create multiple shared drives.
 As the number of projects and teams increases, it can become difficult to find and manage content in a single shared drive.

 Google Workspace Editions with Google Shared Drive (Gdrive)

 Shared Drive is only available in Business Standard, Business Standard, Business Plus, Enterprise Essentials, Enterprise Standard, and Enterprise Plus.

 |View shared drives, files, and folders||V||V||V||V||V|